 Learning in this course results primarily from reading, in-class discussion, assignments, projects, and quizzes.
 Assignments should be done individually, and project can be done in group in which group members will share the same grade adjusted by peer evaluation.
-Missed tests/exams will receive a grade of zero unless the student has submitted and been approved for a Notification of Absence or MSAF.
+Missed tests/exams will receive a grade of zero unless the student has submitted and been approved for a Notification of Absence or

+MSAF.
 Late assignments will be penalized 10% for each day they are late.
 Your final grade will be calculated as follows:

-EVALUATIONS WEIGHT DESCRIPTION Participation 10% Attendance (5%) and engagement (5%) in weekly classes Team project 20% Submission of team project proposal (3%), PowerPoint presentation (15%), and peer evaluation (2%) to Avenue by the due date and time Individual Assignment 45% Submission of 3 assignments to Avenue by the due date and time; 15% each Final Exam 25% Comprehensive exam with True/False, Multiple Choice and Short Answer Questions
+EVALUATIONS WEIGHT DESCRIPTION Participation 10% Attendance (5%) and engagement (5%) for all classes in entire term Team project 20% Submission of team project proposal (3%), Progress report Part A (3%), Progress report Part B (3%), Project presentation (10%), and peer evaluation (1%) Individual Assignment 30% Submission of 3 assignments to Avenue by the due date and time; 10% each.
+Final Exam 40% Comprehensive close-book exam with True/False, Multiple Choice and Short Answer Questions